dfrechdev/create-apex-js-app/README.md

 # create-apex-js-app

-This tool bootstraps a JavaScript app for your APEX application.
-By default, it uses the [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) template, which allows you to create your own JavaScript library for APEX and includes a full build process.
+`create-apex-js-app` bootstraps a JavaScript app for your APEX application based on a template.
+This template can either be a publicly available template as a npm package or git repository, or your own, fully customized template.
+By default, `create-apex-js-app` uses the [apexjs-template-js-lib][defaulttemplate] template, which allows you to create your own JavaScript library for APEX and includes a full build process.

-## Benefits of using create-apex-js-app

-By using a standardized way to build your JavaScript code for APEX, you will boost the quality and reusability of your Javascript code.
-In detail, you will benefit from the following possibilities and transformations of your source code during the build process:
+By using a standardized way to build your JavaScript code, you will benefit from an increase in quality and reusability of your JavaScript codebase. `create-apex-js-app` helps you with the initial setup of your project, which can be tedious and time-consuming, and allows you to concentrate on your code.

--   all JavaScript code is bundled into one file
--   all JavaScript code is transpiled to ES5 syntax
--   language features that are not part of ES5 and cannot be transpiled (eg. Promise, Map, Set, ...) and are use in the code are polyfilled
--   the target environment (supported browsers) of your build can be set in one place and define the result of the transpilation and polyfills
--   in development mode, source maps are created inline within the bundle file to ease debugging in the browsers development console
--   ESLint statically checks the source code with the `eslint:recommended` rule set
--   CSS files that are imported into the JavaScript source files are extracted with vendor prefixes added into a separate CSS file
--   all transformed code is minimized and shortened

-The result of the build process is a JavaScript bundle file, that contains the transpiled source code with the dependencies and required polyfills, as well as a CSS file that includes the code of all imported CSS files.
-The bundled file can be used in APEX and exposes the source code in one library variable to the application.

-All default settings can be easily changed according to your needs, after you have created your app.

 ## Before you start

-Before you start, make sure you have the following installed:
+Please make sure you have the following installed:

 -   node.js >= 8.9.0
 -   npm >= 5.2.0